Note: Custom Orthotics is considered a cash-pay wellness service and cannot be billed to insurance.

 Plantar Flexed 1st Ray

-Custom Orthotics are not billed
+Custom Orthotics cannot be billed to insurance.

 Massage and Wellness services at Rehab United are considered cash-pay services and are not covered by insurance.